 |Home | Parent||← Go →||Prior | Next|

-The developers of Firefox, Chrome and Chromium have thoughtfully provided some hooks into which BookMacster adds on its own software components which empower it to work more intimately with these browsers.
+Firefox and the extensible Chrome-ish browsers: Google Chrome, Opera, Vivaldi, Chrome Canary, and Chromium, have some hooks into which BookMacster adds on its own software components which empower it to work more intimately with these browsers.
 The software components which we provide to hook into them are called browser Extensions.

-Notify a BookMacster Agent when you have changed (added, deleted, moved, or updated) a bookmark or folder in the browser’s built-in bookmarks, so that a Worker can sort the new bookmark into place and/or import it and then export to other browsers’ built-in bookmarks.
+2. Notify a Synkmark or BookMacster Agent when you have changed (added, deleted, moved, or updated) a bookmark or folder in the browser’s built-in bookmarks, signalling us to import then and then export to other browsers’ built-in bookmarks.

-provide a Toolbar Button or Menu Items in the browser by which you can add new bookmarks directly to Markster, or a BookMacster Bookmarkshelf.
+4. provide a Toolbar Button in the browser by which you can add new bookmarks directly to Markster, or a BookMacster Bookmarkshelf.
 They look like this

 The first time you command an import from or export to a web browser supporting an extension while it is running in the importing or exported profile, Synkmark, Markster or BookMacster will install the extension components which will make quitting the browser unnecessary in future such imports or exports.
 You must make two or three mouse clicks to “approve” the installation.
 The browser app will guide you through this.

-BookMacster also provides an interface to “manually” install, uninstall, and test browser extensions.
+Synkmark, Markster and BookMacster provides an interface to “manually” install, and test browser extensions.
 To access it, click in the application menu > Manage Browser Extensions.

 In this window, the notation (Loaded) means that the extension is installed in the profile, and that the browser is running, in this profile.
-Firefox can only run in one profile at a time.
-Google Chrome can be running multiple profiles in different windows, each with its own extension loaded, or not, and once an extension is loaded, it will stay loaded even if all of its windows are closed.
+Opera and Vivaldi do not support multiple profiles.
+Firefox does, but prefers to run in one profile at a time.
+Google Chrome, Chrome Canary and Chromium can be running multiple profiles in different windows, each with its own extension loaded, or not, and once an extension is loaded, it will stay loaded even if all of its windows are closed.
 Thus, clicking the Refresh button and noting whether extensions are (Loaded) and (Not Loaded) is the only true method to determine the current state of Sheep Systems’ Extensions in a given profile.

-The More Tests… button at the bottom of the window exposes a test which gives an accounting of the Firefox and Chrome browser profiles in use, and also provides a little monitor which indicates whenever bookmarks change notifications are issued by our Firefox and Chrome, Canary and Chromium extensions.
+The More Tests… button at the bottom of the window exposes a test which gives an accounting of the browser profiles in use, and also provides a little monitor which indicates whenever bookmarks change notifications are issued by our Sync extensions.
 This test may help determine the problem if you think Synkmark or BookMacster is not syncing when bookmarks changes occur in these browsers, but the Test buttons indicate OK.
 (This type of problem is often caused by a mixup in browser profiles.)